sfernald/scallyword-cli/README.md

 # scallyword-cli
-Word game coded in go
+Word game coded in Go

 This is a variation of wordle.
 The program randomly selects a six letter word and you are required to guess a randomly selected four letter word